CliMA/ClimaParams.jl/docs/src/toml.md

 ### Logging parameters

 Once the CliMA components are built, it is important to log the parameters.
-We provide the following methodd
+We provide the following method
 ```julia
 log_parameter_information(toml_dict, filepath; strict=false)
 ```